General Guidance

 Square APIs use the v2 namespace.
 For example, the endpoint path for the Square API CreateOrder

-endpoint is /v2/locations/{location_id}/orders
+endpoint is /v2/orders

 , which makes the full endpoint URL:

-Square uses the YYYY-MM-DD
+The Square API uses the YYYY-MM-DD

-in the request, the response always returns the square-version
+Regardless of whether you explicitly specify a version in the request, the response always returns the Square-Version

 header so you know which API version is used.